Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes!
 View the schedule on our website.

 Yes!
-The Victoria Recreation Center's walking track is located above the ice rink and is heated in the winter.
+The Victoria Recreation Center's walking track is located above the ice rink.
 The walking track is free to everyone.
 Please note that the track will be closed during high school hockey games.
 Track users must be 10 years or older to use the walking track without adult supervision.

 Contact the Recreation Center at 952-443-4255 and speak with the Recreation Supervisor.

-Spring road restrictions begin March 15, 2019.
-View map for weight limits on city's roads.
+View map for weight limits on city roads.

 Residents are reminded that certain solid waste items do not belong in the sewer system.
 Many materials, flushed or poured down the drain can become stuck in sewer lift stations, potentially causing sewer back-ups in homes.
 Disposable does not mean Flushable.
 Items claiming to be biodegradable do not necessarily break down well enough to be put into the sewer system.